Reactish-State

 reset: () => set(0),

-// or using the functional update of `set`
+// Or use the functional update of `set`

 increase: () => set((count) => count + 1),